CLI Reference

 Examples:

-# Verbose with explanations
+# Validate CLAUDE.md with explanations

 claudelint validate-claude-md --verbose --explain